-NOTE There is no manual DC disconnect device within the UPS.
+There is no manual DC disconnect device within the UPS.

-Install batteries in accordance with the battery and battery system manufacturer's instructions.
+Install batteries in accordance with the battery and battery cabinet or battery rack manufacturer's instructions.

 9.4 Recycling the Used Battery or UPS

 Contact your local recycling or hazardous waste center for information on proper disposal of the used battery or UPS.